lukelovekin/T2A1_Workbook/README.md

 // Giving the length variable and value of how long the array will be
     let length = array.length

-// initializing a for loop with a intialiser, condition and increment, start i at 0, if after every iteration i is less then the length of the array then repeat and
+// initializing a for loop with a initialiser, condition and increment, start i at 0, if after every iteration i is less then the length of the array then repeat and
 // add one to the valie of i.
     for (let i = 0; i < length; i++) {

-// calling a variavle called minimum to equal i which is 0
+// calling a variable called minimum to equal i which is 0
         let min = i

 // initialising another for loop, giving x the value of i + 1, if x is lower then length at another 1 to x until it is not.
         for (let x = i + 1; x < length; x++) {

-// since x is now i + 1 and min = i, this is comparing two numbers (min beign the first and x being one after min) starting at the start of the array
+// since x is now i + 1 and min = i, this is comparing two numbers (min being the first and x being one after min) starting at the start of the array
-// comparing and adding as x get further along the index with its +1 increments, when a number is smaller then x, the the new current min will become the value fo that x
+// comparing and adding as x get further along the index with its +1 increments when a number is smaller then x, the new current min will become the value fo that x
 // while continuing through the iteration till all elements have been compared
             if (array[min] > array[x]) {
                 min = x